-Here are just a few costs to consider and plan for:
+Here are a few tips to consider when choosing your wedding location:

 1. Have your wedding and reception in the same location.

 This is one of the easiest ways to save money on your venue.
 You will eliminate not only the second rental fee, but the transportation cost to get you, your wedding party, and your guests to the second location, as well.